Cataloochee (Great Smoky Mountains): Civil War

-1900s
+20th century

 By 1900, the population of Cataloochee had grown to 764.
-The Cataloochee School was too small to handle the growing population, and in 1906 the township sent a delegation consisting of Hiram and George Caldwell and Steve Woody to Waynesville to demand a newer, larger school.
-Officials in Waynesville rejected them, however, claiming they didn't pay enough taxes.
-On the way home, the three drank a bottle of whiskey, and decided to burn down the schoolhouse.
-After removing the furniture, they set the building ablaze, and moved classes to the old Caldwell cabin.
+The Cataloochee school was too small to handle the growing population, and in 1906 the township sent a delegation consisting of Hiram and George Caldwell and Steve Woody to Waynesville to request a newer, larger school.
+Officials in Waynesville rejected them, however, claiming the citizen did not pay enough taxes.
+On the way home, the three decided to burn down the schoolhouse.
+After removing the furniture, they set the building ablaze and moved classes to the old Caldwell cabin.
 They then re-petitioned the government in Waynesville, claiming their school had burned down, and asked for a new one.
-Due to North Carolina's mandatory attendance laws, the government had no choice but to comply.
+Because of North Carolina's mandatory attendance laws, the government had no choice but to comply.
 Known as the Beech Grove School, the structure still stands today along Palmer Creek.

 Apples were Cataloochee's main cash crop in the early 20th century, as the valley's relatively cool climate was perfect for apple trees.
 The foundation of a large communal applehouse built by Will Messer around 1910 can still be seen today near the Cook Cabin in Little Cataloochee.
-Messer's own applehouse is now on display at the Mountain Farm Museum in Oconaluftee.

-By 1920, Cataloochee had two post office locations— one in Little Cataloochee known as Ola, after one of Will Messer's daughters, and another in Big Cataloochee known as Nellie, after one of George Palmer's daughters.
-These two locations still occasionally appear on topographical maps of the area.
+Messer's own applehouse is on display at the Mountain Farm Museum in Oconaluftee.
+By 1920, Cataloochee had two post office locations—one in Little Cataloochee known as Ola, after one of Will Messer's daughters, and another in Big Cataloochee known as Nellie, after one of George Palmer's daughters.